molavec/kriya/README.md

 * Start a Kriya
 * View every asana in Kriya
 * Start timer of every asana
-* Reproduce a kindy sound at the end of asana timer
+* Reproduce a kindy sound at the end of asana time

 # Future improvments